-Movies to teach us about our place in the world
+10 movies to teach kids about the world

-It’s winter, so there’s no better time to snuggle up on the couch and enjoy a family movie afternoon, especially if you’ve spent all morning as a shivering spectator at your children’s sporting pursuits.
-Popcorn, a blazing fire, a blanket on your lap and a child resting against your knees – it can be a precious few hours to pause the hurly-burly of daily life and immerse yourself in a story.
+Sometimes, there’s no better time to snuggle up on the couch and enjoy a family movie afternoon, especially if you’ve spent all morning as a spectator at your children’s sporting pursuits.
+Popcorn, a blanket on your lap and a child resting against your knees – it can be a precious few hours to pause the hurly-burly of daily life and immerse yourself in a story.

 Yes, it’s screen time and we all know we should be watching less but really, there are so many wonderful family films around today that do so much more than provide just a few hours of light entertainment.
 For children, these films can transport them to other lands and cultures, and connect them to their peers in other parts of the world.
 For all of us, grown-ups included, a good film can also serve as a powerful reminder that in spite of our differences, the human beings living on planet Earth are more connected than divided.

 To help you choose a powerful movie that the whole family will love, we have put together a list of our 10 favourite movies with life lessons for children.

 Story: This is the story of Smith, a 10-year-old boy from India growing up in Small Town, America in 1979.
 While the boy’s family straddles the fine line between embracing the American Dream and preserving their Indian heritage, there are barbecues, Halloween and hunting.
 And as Smith falls for Amy, the girl-next-door, he finds in Amy’s father, Butch, the cowboy he wishes his own father could be.
 But alas, when Smith’s father Bhaaskar sees Smith is quickly losing any hope of remaining a respectable Indian boy, he banishes him back to India.
 Nineteen years later Smith will return to America, back to a place he once called home.